steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 Now we can see when a packet is received at each decoder.
 As expected, a packet is sent every time slot to both decoders and the process stops when both decoders have :math:`g` l.i. combinations.
 We can observe this behavior in the previous output.
 At the 4th transmission, receiver 1 did not get the combination although receiver 2 did.
 Nevertheless, this is compensated in the last transmission where receiver 1 gets its remaining combination.
 Besides, receiver 2 gets a non-innovative extra combination which occurs for the packet being sent to both decoders.

 Again, we can verify for a broadcast with coding scenario that on average we need 9.4847 transmissions for :math:`q = 2, g = 5, \epsilon = 0.3` and 2 users.
-To verify it, save the following script as ``mean_packets.bash``.
+To verify it, save the following script as ``mean_packets.bash`` and follow the same procedure as before.
 As you will notice, it is a modification of the script used in the first example.
+Most likely you will not need to do ``python waf shell`` if you already made it before.
+Just remember that the purpose of this command is to run the script many times without rebuilding.

 .. code-block:: bash